deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "A wha-?"
 Ava shook her head, confused.

 "ZF Moment!"
 Charlotte insisted.
-"It's like…that feeling you get when you realise you're living in the future?"
+"It's like...that feeling you get when you realise you're living in the future?"

 Ava put her phone down.
 "I've not heard that one before."

 "It's from some German word everyone was using for a while.
-Zukuf…Sukun… something."
+Zukuf...Sukun... something."

 Ava picked up her phone again and Googled the term. "*Zukunftsgefühl*?" she asked.